Lag screw insertion is routinely done under arthroscopic control.

-In acute fractures there is usually some degree of hemarthrosis and lavage is used to enhance visibility.
-This is performed by placing an egress cannula through the medial instrument portal.
+In acute fractures there is frequently marked hemarthrosis and lavage will be necessary to permit visibility.
+This is performed by placing a egress cannula through the medial instrument portal.

 Any loose cartilage and bone debris is debrided.

 This picture shows the defect after removal of an osteochondral wedge at the proximal limit of fracture.

 4. Needle placement